 Grab a quick bite to eat in the nearby tiny township of Toowoon Bay from Flour & Co, known for its good coffee and delicious baked goods, then while away the rest of the afternoon at Toowoon Bay Beach, which is a good snorkelling spot with calm, pristine water.

-Check in to your next stay, Pullman Magenta Shores, a sprawling resort with golf course and a white-sand beach accessed by a walking track; the spa here is also incredible if you have time for some R&R. For dinner tonight, head to The Savoy, a 1956-built movie theatre repurposed into a bar and restaurant in Long Jetty.
+Check in to your next stay, Pullman Magenta Shores, a sprawling resort with a golf course and a white-sand beach accessed by a walking track; the spa here is also incredible if you have time for some R&R. For dinner tonight, head to The Savoy, a 1956-built movie theatre repurposed into a bar and restaurant in Long Jetty.
 There are grazing platters and pizzas to share in the cinema where films are regularly played on the big screen.

 If you’re up to it, wake early this morning to catch the sunrise at Norah Head Lighthouse, just 10 minutes from the resort.
 Nearby Soldiers Beach is a beautiful spot to spend the morning with white sands and cerulean waters; it’s also popular with surfers.